In an exclusive interaction with Restaurant India Shreyas Patel talks about the bartending concept.

 Changing the Nightlife game:

-Started as a restaurant, Bootlegger later became a bar as the owners felt that the city needed a cosy and comfy set up to relax.
-The bar serves variety of beer, spirits and cocktails ranging from the classics to modern ones.
+Started as a restaurant, Bootlegger later became a bar as the owners felt that the city needed a cozy and comfy set up to relax.
+The bar serves a variety of beer, spirits, and cocktails ranging from the classics to modern ones.
 “It is like a pub where anyone can just walk in.
-We aim to bring back whole of the pub culture back to the city,” adds Shreyas, who himself has done lots of bartending activities at Bootlegger.
+We aim to bring back the whole pub culture back to the city,” adds Shreyas, who himself has done lots of bartending activities at Bootlegger.

 The Art of Bartending:

-With hospitality industry becoming more vibrant, creative and challenging, there are a lots of opportunity for every player to explore the market extensively.
+With hospitality industry becoming more vibrant, creative and challenging, there are a lot of opportunities for every player to explore the market extensively.
 Bootlegger which started in 2013, keeping old Bangalore in mind where pub culture was prominent, the group concentrated on their beer program.
 “In time as we learnt more, we introduced various cocktails and creations of our own,” he adds.
-The crowd in Bengaluru is well travelled and understands tastes, which they took into consideration while developing the beverage program.
-“Currently, we’re planning to open one more outlet at our home city, after which we are looking at more locations in south India,” concludes Shreyas.
+The crowd in Bengaluru is well traveled and understands tastes, which they took into consideration while developing the beverage program.
+“Currently, we’re planning to open one more outlet in our home city, after which we are looking at more locations in south India,” concludes Shreyas.